Skip to content

 Sophos MTR becomes MDR and gets new features

-Sophos Managed Threat Response Service from Sophos will get a new name at the end of November – formerly Sophos MTR will become Sophos MDR.
-Find out what this name change means for existing customers and what new features will be added in this article.
+The Sophos Managed Threat Response service will receive a new name at the end of November: Sophos MTR will become Sophos MDR.
+In this post, you will learn what this name change means for existing customers and which new features will be added.

 In October 2019, Sophos introduced Managed Threat Response (MTR).
-It was a fully managed, around-the-clock service delivered by a team of Sophos experts.
-I wrote a blog post about it at the time, which you are welcome to review: Sophos MTR – 24/7 threat hunting by experts
+This was a fully managed, round-the-clock service provided by a team of experts from Sophos.
+I wrote a blog post about it back then, which you are welcome to read again: Sophos MTR – 24/7 Threat Hunting by Experts

-So far, the service has been offered in two different versions – either the Standard or the Advanced variant.
-We found MTR promising right from the start, and to this day we can’t say anything bad about it.
-Our customers who use MTR Standard or Advanced are all very satisfied.
-However, in order not only to express our opinion, I would also like to refer to the statistics from Gartner Peer Insights.
-There, Sophos achieved an average rating of 4.8 with its MTR service, and 97% of the respondents would recommend the service to others.
+Until now, the service has been offered in two versions: Standard and Advanced.
+We found MTR promising from the start and still have nothing negative to say about it today.
+All of our customers using MTR Standard or Advanced are very satisfied.
+To avoid relying only on our own opinion, I also like to point to the statistics from Gartner Peer Insights.
+There, Sophos achieved an average rating of 4.8 for its MTR service, and 97% of respondents would recommend it.

-Sophos says it has won over 12,100 customers worldwide for Managed Threat Response since launch.
-The market share of this service has grown by 261% in 2021.
+According to Sophos, more than 12,100 customers worldwide have adopted Managed Threat Response since its launch.
+The market share of this service grew by 261% in 2021.

 Changes for existing customers

-Existing customers who already use MTR Standard or Advanced will only benefit when switching to MDR.
+Existing customers who already use MTR Standard or Advanced will only benefit from the switch to MDR.
 Both MTR Standard and Advanced licenses will be upgraded to the new “MDR Complete” package at no additional cost.
-With this step, Sophos wants to reward the loyalty of customers who have trusted them with MTR so far.
+With this step, Sophos wants to reward the loyalty of customers who have placed their trust in MTR so far.

 • Compatibility with non-Sophos tools

-• Longer data storage in the data lake
+• Longer data retention in the Data Lake

 • Monthly MDR Webcast